carolysg/breweries/README.md

 The ETL process begins by extracting data from an external API, storing it in three stages (bronze, silver, and gold), and finally loading it into a PostgreSQL database.
 Apache Airflow orchestrates the entire pipeline, managing the flow from extraction to transformation and loading.

 - API: The data is fetched from an external source using requests in a Python script.
 - Bronze: Raw data is saved in JSON format.
-More details [here](docs/bronze_data.md).
+More details <a href="docs/bronze_data.md" target="_blank">here</a>.
 - Silver: Transformed data is stored.
-More details [here](docs/silver_data.md).
+More details <a href="docs/silver_data.md" target="_blank">here</a>.
 - Gold: Aggregated and final data is stored here.
 It's an aggregated table with the quantity of breweries per type and location.
-More details [here](docs/gold_data.md).
+More details <a href="docs/gold_data.md" target="_blank">here</a>.
 - Postgres: The aggregated data is loaded into the PostgreSQL database for further use.
-More details [here](docs/postgres_data.md).
+More details <a href="docs/postgres_data.md" target="_blank">here</a>.

 To ensure the reliability of the pipeline, monitoring and alerting mechanisms have been implemented.
 Logging is integrated throughout the process to track successes and failures, while error handling captures any issues during data extraction, transformation, or loading.